 Inserting images in your articles

 Now you have picked out the perfect image for your article, you have named it, scaled it, and sized it correctly for where you want to use it on your site.
 Now it is time to put that image into your site.
 Make sure you add it to the content as close as you can to the related information in your article.
 If you can, make sure you load the right image for each size window (Desktop, Tablet, Mobile), as well.

 Alt Image Text

 The Alt Image text is an often overlooked area of inserting an image.
 The "ALT text" was originally used in HTML to take the place of images when an image would not load or in the case of someone being blind or unable to see your images.
 Put simply, the Alt Text ensures that no information or functionality is lost if your image is missing or does not load.
 To a search engine bot, the alt image text, in coordination with your image file name, helps it to determine what is in your image and ultimately the content of your page.

 Also, be sure to add the title text into the "img" tag to ensure total coverage by all browsers.
-Your title tag and alt tag can have the same text, without knocking your SEO score.
-The title tag is also a way to add not critical information about your image like color tones, backdrops, secondary information, etc.
+Your title tag and alt image tag can have the same text, without knocking your SEO score.
+The title tag is also a way to add not critical information about your image like color tones, backdrops, secondary information, etc. Oftentimes, the browser will display your Title Text on mouseover as well.

 If your image contains the text you would like search engines to see, be sure to include that text in your Alt or Title text.